axibase/axibase-charts/syntax/functions.md

 ### Description

-Calculates moving average on `count` previous points on the series with `alias`.
-Average is calculated if at least `minCount` previous points are available.
+Calculates the moving average using `count` previous points in the series defined by `alias`.
+The average is calculated if at least `minCount` previous points are available.
 This function can be executed in `value-expression`.

 ### Return value
 `number` - value of the previous point.